This is your chance to own the beach house where Emily Thorne (aka Amanda Clarke) lived on the soapy nighttime drama “Revenge.”

-Here’s how the exterior of the beach house looked during the opening credits of “Revenge” (below):
+Here’s how it looked in the opening credits of the show:

 The listing says: